This tutorial is to show you how to make Chinese potato starch noodles from scratch with only 2 ingredients. The noodles are naturally gluten-free.

 How to make Chinese potato/sweet potato noodles from scratch

 1. Bring a large pot of water to a boil.
-Mix the 100 gr of potato starch with 100 ml of water.
-It’s kinda difficult to stir the start at first, but it will happen.
+Mix the 50 grams of potato starch with 50 grams of water.
+It’s kinda difficult to stir at first, but it will happen.
 Use a whisk may work better too.

-3. Add in the rest of 120 gr of potato starch and whisk to combine.
+4. Add in the rest of 50 grams of water and the rest of the 190 grams of potato starch and whisk to combine.

-4. You will get a thick gooey paste consistency.
-It shouldn’t be too thick that you can’t pipe the batter in one continuous motion, but not too runny that the noodles will disintegrate when you boil it
+5. You will get a thick gooey paste consistency.
+When you lift the batter up with a spatula, it will flow down slowly and steadily and you can see the trail doesn’t disappear immediately.
+The consistency shouldn’t be too thick that you can’t pipe the batter in one continuous motion, but not too runny that the noodles will disintegrate when you boil it

-8. Then transfer to a bowl of cold water and then drain off the water and set the noodles aside
+7. Then transfer to a bowl of cold water and let them sit in there while you are cooking the second batch. and continue with the same process

 What to use potato starch noodles for